A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate a... | Channels for Pearson+

 A

-Because the trans substrate is more reactive, in an intramolecular reaction, it displaces the leaving group and produces a positively charged cis intermediate that is more reactive than the neutral cis reactant.
+The trans substrate intramolecular SN2 reaction produces positively charged cis intermediate that is more reactive than the neutral cis reactant.

 B

-Because the propanoate group in the trans substrate would displace the tosylate leaving group via an intramolecular SN2 reaction, the same intermediate and product would be formed.
+The propanoate group in the cis substrate would displace the tosylate leaving group by an intramolecular SN2 reaction producing the same intermediate, forming the same product.

 C